Harold Lloyd: Silent shorts and features

 The "Glass" character (often named "Harold" in the silent films) was a much more mature comedy character with greater potential for sympathy and emotional depth, and was easy for audiences of the time to identify with.
 "When I adopted the glasses", Lloyd recalled in a 1962 interview with Harry Reasoner, "it more or less put me in a different category because I became a human being.
 He was a kid that you would meet next door, across the street, but at the same time I could still do all the crazy things that we did before, but you believed them.
 They were natural and the romance could be believable."

 Unlike most silent comedy personae, "Harold" was never typecast to a social class, but he was always striving for success and recognition.
 Within the first few years of the character's debut, he had portrayed social ranks ranging from a starving vagrant in From Hand to Mouth to a wealthy socialite in Captain Kidd's Kids.

 In 1919, Bebe Daniels declined to renew her contract with Hal Roach, leaving the Lloyd series to pursue her dramatic aspirations.
-Later that year, Lloyd replaced Daniels with Mildred Davis, whom he would later marry.
-Lloyd was tipped off by Roach to watch Davis in a movie.
-Reportedly, the more Lloyd watched Davis the more he liked her.
+Later that year, Lloyd replaced Daniels with Mildred Davis after being told by Roach to watch Davis in a movie.
+Reportedly, the more Lloyd watched Davis, the more he liked her.
 Lloyd's first reaction in seeing her was that "she looked like a big French doll".
+Lloyd and Davis married in 1923.

 On August 24, 1919, while posing for some promotional still photographs in the Los Angeles Witzel Photography Studio, he picked up what he thought was a prop bomb and lit it with a cigarette.
 It exploded and mangled his right hand, causing him to lose a thumb and forefinger.
 The blast was severe enough that the cameraman and prop director nearby were also seriously injured.
 Lloyd was in the act of lighting a cigarette from the fuse of the bomb when it exploded, also badly burning his face and chest and injuring his eye.
 Despite the proximity of the blast to his face, he retained his sight.
-As he recalled in 1930, "I thought I would surely be so disabled that I would never be able to work again.
+As he recalled in 1930: "I thought I would surely be so disabled that I would never be able to work again.
 I didn't suppose that I would have one five-hundredth of what I have now.
 Still I thought, 'Life is worth while.
 Just to be alive.'
 I still think so."

 Beginning in 1921, Roach and Lloyd moved from shorts to feature-length comedies.
 These included the acclaimed Grandma's Boy, which (along with Chaplin's The Kid) pioneered the combination of complex character development and film comedy, the highly popular Safety Last!
 (1923), which cemented Lloyd's stardom (and is the oldest film on the American Film Institute's List of 100 Most Thrilling Movies), and Why Worry?
 (1923).
 Although Lloyd performed many athletic stunts in his films, Harvey Parry was his stunt double for the more dangerous sequences.